 The above methodology goes for multiple Clips as well.
 In this case, you are just telling the Node to schedule its playback multiple times, at the specified start times and end times (with or without overlap).

-Because Clips are just a tool to adjust a Node’s scheduling, simply deleting Clips will not delete the Node itself automatically (even if all Clips are deleted for a Node, by default).
+Because Clips are just a tool to adjust a Node’s scheduling, simply deleting Clips will not delete the Node (even if all Clips are deleted for a Node).
+You can configure this behavior in settings.
 Deleting all Clips for a Node just simply says: don’t schedule this Node on the Timeline at all.
+This, for most Nodes, means no output.

 For every Node that can appear on the Timeline, if all Clips are deleted, the Node can be re-added to the Timeline from its settings panel.
 This will usually create a single Clip for the Node, so that it can be edited again.